Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Zoned Interface Standard

-\Paragraph{Zone Mapping} The SSD controller handles zone mapping and operations like \texttt{ERASE} and \texttt{FINISH}.
-Due to SSDs’ hierarchical structure, zones can be flexibly mapped to hardware resources to exploit parallelism.
-As illustrated in Figure 2, prior work models the SSD as a set of parallel logical units (LUNs), where a LUN typically corresponds to a chip, die, or plane.
-For instance, the ConfZNS++ SSD emulator~\cite{Doekemeijer2024ExploringIOM} treats each plane as the basic parallel unit, striping zones across all planes.
-ConfZNS++ and commercial devices like the Western Digital ZN540 configure zones to span 1 GiB.
-Controllers must also manage the mapping granularity between logical and physical zones: (i) \emph{static mapping} assigns a fixed physical zone to each logical zone, offering control over placement but shifts the burden of wear-leveling to the host~\cite{song2023confzns}, while (ii) \textit{dynamic mapping} allocates physical zones on demand, which allows the controller to manage wear and amortize reset latencies~\cite{Doekemeijer2024ExploringIOM}.
+\Paragraph{Zone Mapping} The SSD controller handles logical zone to physical zone mapping: (i) \emph{static mapping} assigns a fixed physical zone to each logical zone, offering control over placement but shifts the burden of wear-leveling to the host~\cite{Doekemeijer2024ExploringIOM}, while (ii) \textit{dynamic mapping} allocates physical zones on demand.
+If a free physical zone is available, the controller maps it directly; otherwise, it finds an invalidated (already reset) zone and erases it before reallocating.
+This allows the controller to manage wear and amortize \textit{reset latency}~\cite{Doekemeijer2024ExploringIOM}, an important aspect of zone management, as we also see in our experimentation.